Canon SX530 vs Sony NEX-F3

 It is notable that the SX530 offers wifi support, while the NEX-F3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the NEX-F3 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the NEX-F3 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the NEX-F3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX530 and NEX-F3 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony NEX-F3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX530 and the Sony NEX-F3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.